Window Covering Brands That Matter

 • Largest window covering manufacturer globally

-Repairability: Excellent — parts stocked by authorized dealers, motor modules are replaceable
+Repairability: Excellent — dealer-stocked parts, replaceable motor modules

 Lutron

-Lutron started in lighting controls and expanded into motorized shades with their Serena and Palladiom lines.
-Their shading systems are deeply integrated with the broader Lutron ecosystem — Caseta, RadioRA, and HomeWorks QSX — making them the preferred choice for whole-home automation projects.
-Lutron's Clear Connect RF technology is exceptionally reliable, and their Pico remotes have become iconic.
-For high-end homes and commercial projects where absolute reliability is non-negotiable, Lutron is often the answer.
+Lutron's Serena and Palladiom shades integrate with their Caseta, RadioRA, and HomeWorks ecosystems — the preferred choice for whole-home automation.
+Their Clear Connect RF works without WiFi, and Pico remotes are iconic.
+For high-end homes where reliability is non-negotiable, Lutron delivers.

-• Clear Connect RF protocol — no WiFi dependency
+• Clear Connect RF — no WiFi dependency

-Repairability: Excellent — modular design, strong dealer support, long product lifecycle
+Repairability: Excellent — modular design, long product lifecycle

 Norman

-Norman has built a strong reputation for high-quality plantation shutters and window treatments that compete directly with Hunter Douglas at a lower price point.
-Their PerfectTilt system for shutters is innovative, and their motorized products use Somfy motors — which means they inherit all the repairability and standardization benefits of the Somfy ecosystem.
-Norman shutters are particularly popular in San Diego homes for their clean lines and durable finish.
+Norman competes directly with Hunter Douglas at a lower price point.
+Their PerfectTilt shutters are popular in San Diego homes, and motorized products use Somfy motors — inheriting all the repairability of the Somfy ecosystem.

-Repairability: Very good — Somfy motors mean standardized repair, shutter parts widely available
+Repairability: Very good — Somfy motors, shutter parts widely available

 Graber (Springs Window Fashions)

-Repairability: Very good — standard industry components, Somfy motors, parts are widely stocked
+Repairability: Very good — standard components, Somfy motors

 Rollease Acmeda

-Repairability: Good — growing parts availability, standardized motor formats
+Repairability: Good — standardized motor formats, growing parts network

 Major Brand vs. No-Name: What Happens When You Need a Repair?